 Do you want to have a strong core?
-If your answer is yes, focus on doing the bird dog exercise to strengthen your core.
-This includes the bird dog, a core strengthening exercise that focuses on the abdominal area and the back muscles.
-Here is what you need to know for bird dog exercise – how to perform.
-We call this exercise the bird dog because you resemble a bird dog pointing at its prey when you perform it correctly.
-Also, some people call the exercise the quadruped.
+If your answer is yes, focus on the bird dog exercise to strengthen your body.
+Also, this includes the bird dog, a core strengthening exercise focusing on the abdominal area and the back muscles.

 The fitness benefits of bird dog exercise